Hallelujah78/wordle-clone/DEVNOTES.md

   - the please rotate your device warning should only occur in portrait mode where the height is less than arbitrary number, say 450, otherwise we scale it down

 - add a mute button to disable sound/music for entire page

+### Testing

+- the elements render
+- the info button makes the Information.tsx visible
+- when the game is in progress we can simulate a key press or click a button and this causes a letter to appear in a tile element
+- there are 5 guess tiles per guess
+- there are 6 Guess components displayed on screen
+- there are 30 guess tiles on screen
+- there are 28 keyboard keys

+  - each of the keys does what is expected

+- unhappy path
+  - keys 0-9 and all keys that are not A-Z or backspace or enter don't do anything